Bminor87/node-kamppis/README.md

 ### Getting started

 I began by looking for a quick start tutorial on how to get started with NodeJS and Express.js.
-I was expecting to find an installer that creates the boilerplate for my Express project, much like Spring Boot or Laravel.
+I was expecting to find an installer that creates the boilerplate for my Node.js project, much like Spring Boot or Laravel.

 To my surprise, I was instructed to only write a single Javascript file, which was also very short: